shawn-wilkinson/agentalert/README.md

 √ Want to receive a message from Agent Alert when I sign up confirming that the number was entered correctly

-MVP+:
+MVP+ (Not yet deployed on Heroku - running locally and in this repo):

+√ Want to be able to have a "clear word" (created at sign up)

+√ Want to be able to change this clear word at will from my profile page

+√ Want to be able to text agent alert to set up a 'notification'

+√ Want to be able to provide a 'note' for the notification (also via text) to give more information about what I am doing / where I am going.

 - Want to be told if the phone number I am entering is improperly formatted

 - Want to receive a message from Agent Alert when I sign up confirming that the number was entered correctly

-- Want to be able to have a "clear word" (created at sign up)
-- Want to be able to change this clear word at will from my profile page

-- Want to be able to text agent alert to set up a 'notification'
-- Want to be able to provide a 'note' for the notification (also via text) to give more information about what I am doing / where I am going.
 - Want to be able to set a time for agent alert to check back in with me via text

 - If I don't respond within a certain amount of time, or send my panic word as part of a response, I want my contacts to be notified

 - If I have provided a note as part of the notification, I want this note to be sent to my contacts as well